-A separate, up-to-date Current and Pending (Other) Support disclosure must be provided at the time required by the sponsor for each individual named as senior/key personnel.
+A separate, up-to-date Current and Pending (Other) Support disclosure must be provided for each individual designated as senior/key personnel, in accordance with sponsor requirements.

 Review Sponsor Requirements

-- At the Just-in-Time (JIT) phase for all individuals designated as senior/key personnel except Program Directors, training faculty, and other individuals involved in the oversight of training grants and individuals categorized as Other Significant Contributors.
+- Just-in-Time (JIT): Required for all individuals designated as senior/key personnel, excluding Program Directors, training faculty, and other individuals involved in the oversight of training grants and individuals categorized as Other Significant Contributors.

-- All senior/key personnel in progress reports when there has been a change in active other support, except consultants, Program Directors, training faculty, and other individuals involved in the oversight of training grants.
+- Progress Reports: Required for all senior/key personnel excluding consultants, Program Directors, training faculty, and other individuals involved in the oversight of training grants when there has been a change in active other support.

 - Obtain an ORCID iD | YouTube (UCLA OCGA)